-A student who is dismissed from the Program has the right to appeal the decision to the College's Provost.
-The appeal must be filed in writing and be received by the Provost's Office within ten business days of the official date on the written notification of dismissal.
+A student who is dismissed from the Program has the right to appeal the decision to the Dean of the Graduate School.
+The appeal must be filed in writing and be received by the Dean's Office within ten business days of the official date on the written notification of dismissal.
 If an appeal is not filed within ten business days as just noted, the dismissal decision will be final.